 Michigan: Temporary requirement to suspend activities that are not necessary to sustain or protect life, defining bottle return as not an essential service or critical infrastructure.
 "There will be no change in the deposit collected at the time of purchase during this temporary suspension of bottle return services."
 See: Michigan Executive Order, No. 2020-21.

 Oregon: Suspension of enforcement actions against retailers that choose not to redeem empty beverage containers covered under Oregon’s Bottle Bill.
-Originally ended March 31, 2020; extended to April 30.
+Originally ended March 31, 2020; extended through May 31.
 BottleDrop redemption centers and Express locations will continue to accept green and blue bags at certain locations.
 See: First official announcement from the Oregon Liquor Control Commission (OLCC).
 See: Announcement of extension to April 30.
+See: Announcement of extension to May 31.
+See: OLCC discussion of phased re-opening (accessed 5/21/20).

-Vermont: Temporarily stops pursuing enforcement action against retailers or redemption centers who fail to redeem beverage containers subject to Vermont’s bottle bill law.
-Effective through April 30, 2020 unless extended by DEC.
-See: Official announcement from the VT Department of Environmental Conservation (DEC).
+Vermont: Temporarily stops pursuing enforcement action against retailers or redemption centers (RCs) who fail to redeem beverage containers subject to Vermont’s bottle bill law.
+Originally effective through April 30, 2020: see March 18 Official announcement from the VT Department of Environmental Conservation (DEC).
+See April 20 update: Bottle Bill Enforcement Discretion Statement: extends "enforcement discretion" through duration of State of Emergency, contingent upon retailers and RCs scheduling a plan for coming back into compliance.

 States with Shelter in place or Stay at Home Orders: The following states currently have shelter-in-place or stay-at-home orders that may inhibit consumers from returning their deposit containers for refund even if redemption centers remain open in their states: Alaska, Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Kansas, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Ohio, Oklahoma (partial restrictions), Oregon, Rhode Island, Tennessee, Vermont, Virginia, Washington, West Virginia, Wisconsin.